Acidham/uebersicht-airpod-status/README.md

 # Airpod Connection Status

-Shows if there is an AirPod connected or not
+Displays Uebersicht widget if AirPods are connected or not connected.

 ## Requirements